arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 "Testing shows the presence, not the absence of bugs" - Edsger W. Dijkstra

-* As valuable as simple examples are, they allow us to ignore some of these principles.
+* As valuable as simple examples are, they don't help us when we get to the components that need complex object graphs or data models.

 ```java
 BowlingGame sut = new BowlingGame();